 A magnetic compass is less usable near the poles partly due to magnetic dip.
 One of the Earth’s poles is much closer and affects the needle more strongly than the other pole.
 As a result, Earth’s magnetic field pulls the needle toward the ground.

 Flat-Earthers claim that a compass is unusable only near Antarctica.
 In reality, the same also occurs near the North Pole.
 Magnetic dip, as observed on various locations on Earth, can only happen if the Earth is spherical.

-Flat-Earthers read stories about Admiral Byrd and how his compass didn’t work when he is in Antarctica.
-They would jump to the conclusion and assume the compass didn’t work because the Earth is flat.
-They are wrong.
-The compass didn’t work because of magnetic dip, and the same phenomenon happens not only in Antarctica but near the north pole as well.
+Flat-Earthers read stories about Admiral Byrd and how his compass did not work when he is in Antarctica.
+They jumped to the conclusion and assumed the compass did not work because the Earth is flat.
+In reality, the compass did not work because of the magnetic dip, and the same phenomenon occurs not only in Antarctica but also near the north pole.

-At some locations near the equator, magnetic dip is zero.
-Earth’s magnetic field would pull compass needles perfectly horizontal.
-This happens because Earth’s south pole is affecting the compass needle’s north pole with the same force Earth’s north pole is affecting the needle’s south pole.
+At locations near the equator, the magnetic dip is practically zero.
+Earth’s magnetic field pulls compass needles perfectly horizontal.
+The Earth’s south pole affects the compass with the same force as the north pole does.

-Again, some flat-Earthers hypothesized that because the Earth is spherical, then a compass needle should point toward the ground at an angle.
-But we don’t witness this, and they concluded the Earth is flat.
-They are wrong, again.
-This misconception arises from their assumption that the needle is attracted to the north, but they appear to be ignorant of the fact that the other point of the needle is also drawn to the south.
+Some flat-Earthers hypothesized that because the Earth is spherical, then a compass needle near the Equator should point toward the ground at an angle.
+However, we do not witness this, and they concluded the Earth is flat.
+This misconception arises from their assumption that the needle is attracted to the north, but they are ignorant that the other end of the needle is also attracted to the south pole.
 All magnets —Earth’s included— have two poles.
 There’s no such thing as a monopolar magnet.

 Most observations concerning Earth’s magnetism cannot be explained in the flat Earth model.
-On the other hand, everything is consistent under the globe model.
+On the other hand, everything is consistent under the spherical Earth model.